 Why is the CGI in She-Hulk so terrible?

-The new Disney+ superhero series has already been lambasted by fans for some of its shoddy visual effects.
+The new Disney+ superhero series has already been lambasted by some for its shoddy visual effects.
 Marvel fans are surely getting used to it by now, writes Louis Chilton

 Don’t make him angry.
 You won’t like him when he’s angry.
 He’s… very expensive to animate when he’s angry.
 That’s how the old line went, right?